-If you're involved in a car wreck, you may think your insurance company will take care of everything.
-That's why you pay them premiums, after all.
-All you need to do is tell them you were in an accident and they'll pay your claim, right?
+Car insurance coverage can be confusing.
+If you’re involved in a car wreck, you may think your insurance company will take care of everything.
+That’s why you pay premiums, after all.
+All you need to do is tell them you were in an accident and they’ll pay your claim, right?

 Unfortunately, it’s rarely that simple.
 Even your own insurance company may be more interested in reducing their own costs than compensating you for your wreck.
 And if you’re dealing with a car insurance company representing another motorist, watch out.
 Their priority is to protect their client and reduce their own liability, not to help you.